julianboyne11/BlackJack/README.md

 2 - Add credits images and give them some animation to when you want to bet.

-3- Add audio play
+3- Add audio play for the Cards.

-4- Add flip Card to the dealer
+4- Add flip Card to the dealer.

-5- Add more Styling
+5- Add more Styling.

 --------------------